Members of the military have unique financial needs. They are on the move, both across the United States and around the World.

 If you struggle to stay motivated with a savings goal, the goals feature could help you move in the right direction.

 CD ladders can help you prepare for ongoing cash flow needs.
 Unfortunately, the CDs at USAA offer lame interest rates.
-A two year, fixed rate CD yields just .81% right now.
+A two year, fixed rate CD yields is well below average.
 USAA also offers adjustable rate and variable rate CDs with even lower interest rates.

 Right now, other banks offer CDs with rates up to 2.4%.
 It doesn’t make sense to settle for USAA’s extremely low interest rates.